common-idioms/common-idioms.github.io/_pages/german.md

 ---

 {% include base_path %}
-# Spanish Resources 🇪🇸
+# German Resources 🇩🇪

-Hey everyone, here's everything I've put together for Spanish.
-This page has the Anki decks I've created, plus a list of other tools and websites I've found genuinely useful in my own studies.
+Willkommen!
+Here is my collection of resources for learning German.
+German grammar can be a challenge, so I've focused on creating and finding tools that tackle the tough parts—like noun genders and verb conjugations—in a clear way.

-I hope this helps you on your path to fluency!
+I hope these help make your learning journey a bit smoother.

 ***

 ## 🗂️ Anki Decks

-Here are the Anki decks I've built.
-I've split them into two types: decks focused on learning common, useful phrases, and decks for building a strong foundation of core vocabulary.
+These are the Anki decks I've built to help drill the core components of the German language.
+They are split between decks focused on conversational phrases and those for building essential vocabulary.

 ### 💬 Phrase Decks

-These are great for learning how to string words together and sound more natural in conversations.
+These decks will help you learn to speak in full sentences and navigate common, real-world situations.

-*   **[Spanish Travel Essentials](link-to-spanish-travel-deck.apkg)** - All the key phrases you'd need for a trip, from ordering at a restaurant to asking for directions.
+*   **[German for Travelers](link-to-german-travel-deck.apkg)** - The essential phrases you need for a trip to a German-speaking country.
+Covers everything from the airport to the bakery.
-*   **[500 Common Conversational Phrases](link-to-spanish-phrases-deck.apkg)** - A deck designed to get you comfortable with the natural flow of spoken Spanish.
+*   **[A1/A2 Everyday Sentences](link-to-german-phrases-deck.apkg)** - A collection of simple, high-frequency sentences to build your conversational confidence.

 ### 🧠 Vocabulary Decks

-These are focused on building a strong foundation of individual words, usually with example sentences and audio links.
+These decks are for building a solid foundation of words, genders, and verbs.

-*   **[Top 2000 Spanish Words](link-to-top-2000-deck.apkg)** - Based on frequency lists, so you're learning the words you'll actually see and hear most often.
+*   **[DW Deutschtrainer Vocab (A1/A2)](link-to-dw-trainer-deck.apkg)** - The vocabulary from Deutsche Welle's excellent "Deutschtrainer" course, complete with example sentences and links to audio.
-*   **[DELE A2 Vocabulary Builder](link-to-dele-a2-deck.apkg)** - A focused deck to help you master the vocabulary needed for the DELE A2 exam.
+*   **[The Ultimate German Gender Deck (der, die, das)](link-to-german-gender-deck.apkg)** - An essential deck designed to drill the genders of the most common German nouns until they become second nature.
-*   **[Spanish Nouns with Gender](link-to-spanish-nouns-deck.apkg)** - A simple but essential deck for memorizing if a noun is *el* or *la*.
+*   **[Top 100 Strong & Irregular Verbs](link-to-german-verbs-deck.apkg)** - Master the tricky verb conjugations that don't follow the normal rules.

 ***

 ## Other Helpful Tools & Links

-Learning a language is more than just flashcards.
-Here are some other resources I use all the time.
+Beyond flashcards, these are the websites and channels I constantly recommend to other German learners.

 ### Grammar & Verbs

-*   **[SpanishDict Conjugator](https://www.spanishdict.com/conjugation)** - My go-to for checking any verb conjugation.
-It's fast, accurate, and shows all tenses.
+*   **[LEO.org Verb Conjugator](https://dict.leo.org/)** - My top recommendation for checking verb conjugations.
+It's fast, comprehensive, and very reliable.
+Just type in a verb and look for the table icon.
-*   **[The Language Tutor on YouTube](https://www.youtube.com/playlist?list=PLf8XN5kNFkhd2_58Z2aV3wG_d33S23y2s)** - Dr. Danny Evans breaks down Spanish grammar in a super clear and simple way.
-His videos were a lifesaver for me when I was starting out.
+*   **[YourGermanTeacher on YouTube](https://www.youtube.com/c/YourGermanTeacher)** - An excellent channel that explains German grammar concepts with incredible clarity and helpful visuals.

 ### Listening Practice

-*   **[Notes in Spanish](https://www.notesinspanish.com/)** - An amazing podcast that starts from absolute beginner and goes all the way to advanced.
-The conversations between Ben (English) and Marina (Spanish) are natural and engaging.
+*   **[Easy German (YouTube Channel)](https://www.youtube.com/c/EasyGerman)** - Fantastic street interviews with real people.
+It's the best way to get used to the sound of natural, spoken German.
+Comes with both German and English subtitles.
-*   **[Español con Juan](https://www.youtube.com/c/espanolconjuan)** - Juan uses simpler Spanish and a lot of gestures, making his videos perfect for intermediate learners who want to practice their listening comprehension.
+*   **[Langsam gesprochene Nachrichten (DW)](https://learngerman.dw.com/de/langsam-gesprochene-nachrichten/s-60043323)** - "Slowly Spoken News" from Deutsche Welle.
+Perfect for intermediate learners who want to practice listening to formal German.

 ### Dictionaries

-*   **[WordReference](https://www.wordreference.com/es/)** - Fantastic dictionary, especially for its forums where native speakers discuss tricky translations and nuances.
+*   **[LEO.org](https://dict.leo.org/)** - A powerful and feature-rich dictionary used by many native speakers and learners alike.
+Its forums are also a goldmine for tricky translations.
-*   **[SpanishDict](https://www.spanishdict.com/)** - More than just a dictionary.
-It gives you three different translations, example sentences, and conjugations all in one place.
+*   **[Duden](https://www.duden.de/)** - The official, definitive dictionary of the German language.
+When you absolutely need the correct gender, plural form, or definition, this is the final authority.

-¡Buen estudio!
+Viel Erfolg und viel Spaß!
+(Good luck and have fun!)